 In general, affordable homes up to $484,350 should not be affected too much when buying a house during a recession.
 People need to live.
 Average national rents to rent a 3 bedroom, 2 bathroom home will still remain at $2,000 per month which is the national mortgage payment average.
 It may take longer than normal to sell a home during a recession or slow housing market.
 People affected during a recession are higher-end homeowners.
 Not too many people will be in demand to purchase million-dollar homes during a recession.
 If a homeowner loses their jobs and can no longer afford their home, banks often work with homeowners with either a workout, forbearance or loan modification.
 Increases in defaulted mortgages will affect home prices.
 Appraisers use comparable sales.
 If homes in a particular neighbor foreclose, it often affects the value of your home as well.
 Again, nobody has a crystal ball.
 You cannot try to predict the bottom of the market.
 Many homebuyers lost great buying opportunities because they were waiting for a housing correction.
 This never happened and the housing market took off.
 By the time potential homebuyers are waiting for the bottom of the housing market, real estate values can be on the upswing.

-For more information about the contents of this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+For more information about the contents of this article and/or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
 The team at Gustan Cho Associates Mortgage Group is available 7 days a week, evenings, weekends, and holidays.
 We are direct lenders licensed in multiple states with no lender overlays on government and conventional loans.